junxit/us-congress-bills-111/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-01-13 — [House 111-2-5](votes/house-111-2-0005.md) — On Motion to Suspend the Rules and Pass — **Passed** (356–1)

 ## Actions

 - 2009-10-21 — Introduced in House
 - 2009-10-21 — Introduced in House
 - 2009-10-21 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-11-18 — Committee Consideration and Mark-up Session Held.
+- 2009-11-18 — Ordered to be Reported by Unanimous Consent.
+- 2010-01-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-01-13 — Considered as unfinished business. (consideration: CR H108-109)
+- 2010-01-13 — Considered under suspension of the rules. (consideration: CR H61-63)
+- 2010-01-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3892.
+- 2010-01-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-13 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2010-01-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 356 - 1 (Roll no. 5). (text: CR H62)
+- 2010-01-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 356 - 1 (Roll no. 5).(text: CR H62)